y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 22, 2022</time> Finished with the Scientific Computing with Python lectures.
+On to the projects!

 - <time>Aug 21, 2022</time> Continued with Responsive Web Design.

 - <time>Aug 20, 2022</time> Continued with Responsive Web Design.